litchie/exult-ios/content/sifixes/Readme.txt

 ========================================================
-Miscelaneous fixes to Serpent Isle Usecode
+Miscellaneous fixes to Serpent Isle Usecode
 ========================================================

 0	Table of Contents